 At what distance from an entrance is outside smoking allowed?

-Smoking is prohibited within 20 feet from all establishment entrances, open windows, or ventilation systems as long as tobacco smoke is not infiltrating into the non-smoking areas.
+Smoking is prohibited within 20 feet from all establishment entrances, open windows, or ventilation systems.
+In addition, tobacco smoke should not infiltrate into non-smoking areas.
 Click here to view the 20 foot rule.

 - Is smoking allowed when children or minors are present?